EternityForest/AnyoneCanDoIt/README.md

 # AnyoneCanDoIt
-An open source guide to mistake-resistant engineering for plans that don't require natural talent to do.
-(Work in progress)
+An open source guide to mistake-resistant engineering for plans that don't require natural talent to do. (work in progress)

 ## Intro